Last updated: November 10, 2021

-If a contact, company, deal, quote, or ticket was unexpectedly enrolled in a workflow, it may be due to the workflow's enrollment triggers.
+If a contact, company, deal, quote, ticket, or custom object record was unexpectedly enrolled in a workflow, it's likely due to the workflow's enrollment triggers.
 Below, learn about filter logic that could be unexpectedly enrolling records.

-Please note: if a record was unexpectedly not enrolled in a workflow, learn why a record may not have been enrolled.
+If a record was unexpectedly not enrolled in a workflow, learn about why records may not be enrolling in your workflows

 If a workflow's enrollment triggers include OR logic, a record only needs to meet one set of the enrollment triggers to qualify for enrollment.